Gila River Indian Community of the Gila River Indian Reservation, Arizona

 Overview

-A swift overview of the Region’s tribes include the O’odham, Yaqui, Yuman and Pai Tribes of Arizona’s low and mid deserts and Grand Canyon, and the Apache of the mid-deserts and mountain forests.
+A swift overview of the Region’s tribes includes the O’odham, Yaqui, Yuman and Pai Tribes of Arizona’s low and mid deserts and Grand Canyon, and the Apache of the mid-deserts and mountain forests.
 The Hopi live on Arizona’s Colorado Plateau mesas.
 Nevada has many bands and tribes of Washoe, Shoshone and Paiute people.
 The many tribes and bands of Ute people are the inspiration for the name of the state of Utah.

 SACATON, Ariz. – A crowd nearly 1,000 strong came out on Saturday, July 27, 2019, to help the Gila River Indian Community (the Community) and the U.S. Department of the Interior (DOI) commemorate an important milestone for Community members, DOI and Indian Country: The ribbon-cutting and grand opening of the Gila Crossing Community School, a state-of-the-art, newly constructed Bureau of Indian Education (BIE) school meant to serve over 500 K-8 students on the Gila River Indian Reservation.